 MySQL queries are SQL functions that help us to access a particular set of records from a database table.
-We can request any information or data from the database using the clauses or let’s say SQL statements.
-SQL Clauses receives a conditional expression that can be a column name or valid term involving columns where this supports the MySQL functions to calculate the result values for a table in the database.
+We can request any information or data from the database using the clauses or, let’s say, SQL statements.
+For example, SQL Clauses receives a conditional expression that can be a column name or valid term involving columns where this supports the MySQL functions to calculate the result values for a table in the database.

 There are generally five kinds of SQL Clauses in MySQL Server.
 They are listed as follows: